 The simplest rule for playing it safe is that you drink the wine within 3 days from opening the bottle.
 The opened bottle should be refrigerated and recorked.

-Although the temperature, the amount of wine left in the bottle and many other factors affect the expiration date once opened.
+Including the temperature, the amount of wine left in the bottle as well as many other factors affect the expiration date once opened.
 The deciding factor is the quality of the wine.
-Large volume and mass production wines will lose their freshness, aromas and start to oxidise much quicker, making the wine tasteless.
+Large volume and mass production wines will lose their freshness, aromas and start to oxidize much quicker, making the wine tasteless.
 The best advice is to drink the wine as soon as possible, optimal within two days.

 Sparkling wines can be opened up to three days with the sparkling wine stopper

 If you’d like to keep a bottle of sparkling opened, you have to be aware that you will quickly lose the fizz if you don’t use a sparkling wine stopper.
 If you don’t have one, it is the safest to drink the whole bottle after it’s been opened.